 Sample Motivation Letter For Your Economics PhD Application

-It should be mentioned that a European-style motivation letter focuses on your academic background, as opposed to the US-style personal statement which discusses your life experiences.
-A motivation letter should be professional and describe your previous research experience, without giving too much personal information.
+It should be noted that a European-style motivation letter focuses on academic background and research history, avoiding too much personal information.
+The US-style personal statement, on the other hand, is much more 'life experience' based.
 Here, we focus on the European-style.

 In this article: